How Product Information Management and AI work together?

-At its core, PIM systems take the data an organization has about its products and organizes it within a system for use on eCommerce platforms.
-On a broader level, a PIM can activate ancillary systems that are in use such as Site Search, Recommendations or Personalization engines, Outfitting, Fit algorithms, etc.
+At its core, PIM systems take the organization's data about its products and organize it within a system for use on eCommerce platforms.
+A PIM can activate ancillary systems in use on a broader level, such as Site Search, Recommendations or Personalization engines, Outfitting, Fit algorithms, etc.

-Let’s dig a bit deeper.
-In the PIM typically, the data within it ranges from the ordinary, such as Product Descriptions and Summaries, to the more complex, such as category relations or meta data relations.
-Taking this arsenal of data, the PIM can directly interface with the eCommerce platform but also via API or data-feed can populate the AI-based systems.
+In the PIM, the data within it range from the ordinary, such as Product Descriptions and Summaries, to the more complex, such as category relations or metadata relations.
+Taking this arsenal of data, the PIM can directly interface with the eCommerce platform and via APIs or data feeds that can populate the AI-based systems.